luanananaba/luanananaba/README.md

 ## 👋 Hi!
 Welcome to my Github profile</h2>

-  - My name is Luana Tatiana and I'm a Python Developer, from SP, Brazil</p>
+  - My name is Luana Tatiana and I'm a Python Developer and GameDev, from SP, Brazil</p>

 ###